2.1 Understand the social environment of road transport and the rules governing it

 • Security and surveillance activities requiring a permanent presence in order to protect property or persons

-• For reasons of continuity of service and production for drivers of vehicles not subject to EU drivers’ hours law, workers at docks and airports, press, radio and television productions and postal and communication services
+• For reasons of continuity of service and production, workers at docks and airports, press, radio and television productions and postal and communication services

 • Where there is a foreseeable surge of activity such as in agriculture, tourism or postal services, and